[Publish] Posts Report

 What is a "Top Tweet"?

-If a tweet has a higher number of shares, retweets or likes, Buffer will add a "Top Tweet" tag to the post in the Posts Report under Analytics so you can see what types of content your followers enjoy.
+If a tweet has a higher number of shares, retweets or likes, you will see a "Top Tweet" tag on the post so you can see what types of content your followers enjoy.
 At the moment we're not including clicks; only actions that serve as an endorsement of the tweet.

 What does "Potential" mean?